Integrated gasification combined cycle: Installations

 because it emitted arsenic, selenium and cyanide.
 Wabash operated commercially until 2016, and was being converted to a low carbon hydrogen and ammonia facility as of 2025.

 IGCC is now touted as capture ready and could potentially be used to capture and store carbon dioxide.
-(See FutureGen)Poland's Kędzierzyn will soon host a Zero-Emission Power & Chemical Plant that combines coal gasification technology with Carbon Capture & Storage (CCS).
+(See FutureGen) Poland's Kędzierzyn will soon host a Zero-Emission Power & Chemical Plant that combines coal gasification technology with Carbon Capture & Storage (CCS).
 This installation had been planned, but there has been no information about it since 2009.
 Other operating IGCC plants in existence around the world are the Alexander (formerly Buggenum) in the Netherlands, Puertollano in Spain, and JGC in Japan.
+A 575 MW plant, using refinery-residues from Saras S.p.A., is active since 1999 in Sarroch (Sardinia, Italy).

 The Texas Clean Energy project planned to build a 400 MW IGCC facility that would incorporate carbon capture, utilization and storage (CCUS) technology.
 The project would have been the first coal power plant in the United States to combine IGCC and 90% carbon capture and storage.
 The sponsor Summit Power filed for bankruptcy in 2017.